krishanu-2001/UNIVERSITY-MANAGER/README.md

       2. Changing host / port / password / database name in db.yaml

-      " Note the above step is necessary to ensure database works on your system "
+       Note the above step is necessary to ensure database works on your system

 ## STEP 2  ( STARTING FLASK SERVER )
 ### WINDOWS -- EVERYTHING IS AUTOMATED

       Double click on makefile.bat -> will do all steps below

+      Ensure you are using python 3.7 and db.yaml is edited

 ## MANUAL